Stephenie LaGrossa Kendrick: Personal life

 In 2023, LaGrossa Kendrick and her family resided in Dunedin, Florida.
 During their marriage and her husband's years in baseball, LaGrossa Kendrick supported his schedule and frequently traveled with him.
-In a 2023 interview, she explained that early in their relationship, they agreed she would focus on supporting his career while he was playing, and that once he retired, she would pursue her own opportunities when the time was right.
+In a 2023 interview on the Jack Vita Show, she explained that early in their relationship, they agreed she would focus on supporting his career while he was playing, and that once he retired, she would pursue her own opportunities when the time was right.
 Following Kyle's eventual retirement from professional baseball, and ability to take on more responsibilities at home, LaGrossa Kendrick made the decision to return to reality television.

-In August 2025, Survivor: Vanuatu and Micronesia contestant Eliza Orlins released an exposé on her Substack about LaGrossa Kendrick's political views, accusing LaGrossa Kendrick of being a bigot and a supporter of Donald Trump.
-LaGrossa Kendrick faced controversy after making anti-Semitic comments against Orlins in a response video she released on her Instagram.
-She later apologized for the remarks, saying she was drunk in the video and had "misspoke in a way that was abrupt, poorly worded, and offensive".
-In her apology, she voiced support for the Jewish community.
+Stephenie cohosted weekly recaps of The Traitors Season 2 on the Jack Vita Show, where she is a frequent contributor.